parttimenerd/writing-a-profiler/README.md

 Modification
 ============
-Requires https://github.com/parttimenerd/jdk/tree/asgst_iterator (younger than 11 July might not work).
+Requires https://github.com/parttimenerd/jdk/tree/asgst_iterator (younger than 3.
+August might not work).
+Actually checks the correctness of the ASGST stack walking at safepoints.

 Writing a Profiler from Scratch
 ===============================